azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 As you can see, more resources apart from the intended Machine Learning workspace have also been created.
 This was done automatically for you.
 Their tasks are the following:

-* Application Insights - used for monitoring our models in production (will be used later)
+* Application Insights - used for monitoring our models in production (will be used later).
 * Storage account - this will store our logs, model outputs, training/testing data, etc.
-* Key vault - stores our secrets
+* Key vault - stores our secrets.
-* Machine Learning service workspace - the center point for Machine Learning on Azure
+* Machine Learning service workspace - the center point for Machine Learning on Azure.

 Now we can either launch the `Machine Learning service workspace` from the portal or we can open the [Azure Machine Learning Studio](https://ml.azure.com/) directly.

 ## Creating a Compute Instance

-Launch the `Machine Learning service workspace` and navigate to **Compute** so we can create a new `Compute Instance.` A compute instance can be used as fully configured and managed development environment in the cloud for machine learning.
+Launch the `Machine Learning service workspace` and navigate to **Compute** so we can create a new `Compute Instance.`

-The Compute Instance actually sits inside this `Machine Learning service workspace`.
-It is just a **regular Azure Virtual Machine**.
+A [compute instance](https://learn.microsoft.com/en-us/azure/machine-learning/concept-compute-instance) can be used as fully configured and managed development environment in the cloud for machine learning.
+It actually sits inside this `Machine Learning service workspace` and is a **regular Azure Virtual Machine**.

-**Azure Machine Learning Service Workspace is the "umbrella" that groups all your machine learning resources**
+**The [Azure Machine Learning Service Workspace](https://learn.microsoft.com/en-us/azure/machine-learning/concept-workspace) is the "umbrella" that groups all your machine learning resources**

 ![alt text](../images/ComputeOverview.png "Compute Instance")